As this cruise begins, rumors are swirling about dramatic changes at the luxury

 someone will show up this time.
 We have little hope it will be fixed, but

+you never know until they try.
 Our first stop was the dining room for lunch.
 There

 was a Nuevo Latino buffet by the Neptune Pool, but we weren't in the mood to